convertigo/convertigo-doc/programming-guide/devops/index.md

 ![Gradle files](../../images/pguide_img/devops/gradle_files.png)

 The `build.gradle` file is the key file to open.
-It's self documented, with available options to be edited or used as command line arguments:
+It's self documented, with available options to be edited or used as command line arguments.
+[See the online full version](https://github.com/convertigo/convertigo-common-resources/blob/8.0.0/gradle/build.gradle):

 ![Gradle configuration](../../images/pguide_img/devops/gradle_conf.png)